 Table 6-5 lists common operating problems and their possible solutions.
-All solutions are listed in order of probability, and you should follow the solutions in order.
+Follow the corrective actions in the order in which they are listed.
 Check the table to solve printer problems before calling for service.

 NOTE: Since many problems with print quality could be caused by a faulty component in the EP-S cartridge, it is recommended that you keep a spare cartridge as a replacement.
 If you are experiencing a problem with print quality that is not listed in the troubleshooting table, you can replace the EP-S cartridge to see if it solves the problem before calling for service.